qdevelopergithub/LAMP/managedApplication/PublishMoodleManagedApplication.md

 An initial `createUIDefinition.json` file is provided in `managedApplication/creatueUIDefinition.json`.
-This files is sufficient to get you started building your own Moodle based Managed Applications.
+This files is sufficient to get you started building your own Lamp based Managed Applications.

 See [Create UI Definition